- Chart

 IPO Launch date 2003-01-10 | President, CEO & Chairman Mr. John W. Ketchum J.D. | ||

-NextEra Energy, Inc., through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
-The company generates electricity through wind, solar, nuclear, natural gas, and other clean energy.
-It also develops, constructs, and operates long-term contracted assets that consists of clean energy solutions, such as renewable generation facilities, battery storage facilities, and electric transmission facilities; sells energy commodities; and owns, develops, constructs, manages and operates electric generation facilities in wholesale energy markets.
-The company had approximately 35,052 megawatts of net generating capacity; approximately 91,000 circuit miles of transmission and distribution lines; and 921 substations.
-It serves approximately 12 million people through approximately 6 million customer accounts in the east and lower west coasts of Florida.
+NextEra Energy, Inc., through its subsidiaries, generates, stores, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
+It operates through Florida Power & Light Company (FPL) and NEER segments.
+The company generates electricity from wind, solar, nuclear, natural gas, and other clean energy assets.
+It also invests in generation, storage, transmission, and distribution facilities; owns, develops, constructs, manages, and operates generation facilities, including renewables, nuclear and natural gas, and battery storage facilities in the wholesale energy market in the United States and Canada, as well as electric and gas transmission assets, and natural gas pipelines; provides full energy and capacity requirement services; markets and trades in energy-related commodities; and participates in the production of natural gas, natural gas liquids, and oil.
+As of December 31, 2025, the company had approximately 35,963 megawatts of net generating capacity; approximately 93,000 circuit miles of transmission and distribution lines; and 932 substations.
+It serves approximately 12 million people through approximately 6 million customer accounts on the east and lower west coasts of Florida.
 The company was formerly known as FPL Group, Inc. and changed its name to NextEra Energy, Inc. in 2010.
 NextEra Energy, Inc. was founded in 1925 and is headquartered in Juno Beach, Florida.

 Note: This website is maintained by Upturn Corporation, which is an investment adviser registered with the U.S. Securities and Exchange Commission.
 Such registration does not imply a certain level of skill or training.
 Investing in securities has risks.
 Past performance is no guarantee of future returns.
 No assurance is provided as to any particular investment return, and you may lose money using our services.
 You are strongly advised to consult appropriate counsel before making any investments in companies you learn about through our services.
 You should obtain appropriate legal, tax, investment, accounting, and other advice that takes into account your investment portfolio and overall financial situation.
 You are solely responsible for conducting due diligence on a potential investment.
 We do not affect trades for you.
 You will select your own broker through which to transact.
 Investments are not FDIC insured, they are not guaranteed, and they may lose value.
 Please see the Privacy Policy, Terms of Use, and Disclosure for more information.